• Skip to primary navigation

 Jump to Recipe Print Recipe

-four homemade dog donuts on a wire rack
+Homemade apple dog donuts on a wire rack and ingredients behind it.

-Your pup will love these homemade dog donuts!
-They are made with apple, applesauce, banana, and brown rice flour, so they are a tasty and healthy treat for your dog.
+Your pup will love these homemade apple dog donuts!
+They are made with fresh apples, applesauce, banana, and brown rice flour, so they are a tasty and wholesome treat for your dog.

-They aren’t just healthy – these doggy doughnuts are a great DIY treat for dog birthday parties too.
+Plus, these doggy donuts are a great DIY treat for dog birthday parties and Gotcha Day too.
 They look good enough for humans to want to sneak a bite!

 FYI – This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.